TelluIoT/ThingML/compilers/README.md

 ## Compiler modules and sub-projects

 The ThingML code generation framework is structured in a set of modules.
 The figure below shows the main sub-modules of the "Compilers" project as well as their dependencies.
+The idea is to have a compilation framework on top which anly depends on the ThingML Model.
+This framework project should capture all the code and helpers to be shared between compilers.
+It also defines the interfaces (as abstract classes) for all ThingML compilers.
+Bellow, individual modules correspond to the implementation of different families of compilers.
+The idea of these module is to package together sets of compilers which have the same target languages (and typically share quite a lot of code).
+Finally, one the bottom, the registry module puts together all the compilers and provide a simple utility to execute them from the command line.

 <img src="https://raw.githubusercontent.com/SINTEF-9012/ThingML/master/compilers/docs/Modules_Deps.png" alt="Modules Dependencies" width="600">

+The sections bellow provide some more information on the different modules and how to extend them.

 ### Framework

 <img src="https://raw.githubusercontent.com/SINTEF-9012/ThingML/master/compilers/docs/Code_Generation_Framework.png" alt="Code Generation Framework" width="600">

 ### Registry